All-Day Battery Life Tips

 You'd actually be surprised: with no other apps actively running in the background and a healthy battery, you can expect a device starting with a full charge to last up to 14 hours.

 - Doing anything on the internet when you have mediocre reception hurts battery life surprisingly more than GPS.
-You don't have to avoid the internet, but keep in mind streaming music or constantly checking Facebook on lifts is going to hurt battery life.
+You don't have to avoid the internet, but keep in mind that streaming music or constantly using social media on lifts is going to hurt battery life.

 - Keep your phone warm(-ish) as a cold phone gets worse battery life.